-Professor, School of Sustainable Engineering and the Built Environment Mays received the Prince Sultan Bin Abdulaziz International Prize for Water - Surface Water Prize in 2014 in Saudi Arabia "for his comprehensive work in surface water hydrology and water resources engineering, culminating in three leading and innovative textbooks in the field, and for his applying this extensive knowledge base to develop optimization models in practical hydrology for current problems, including real-time optimal dam release during flood conditions and watershed development in urban areas."
-Mays' research in hydrosystems engineering has focused on the application of optimization, and risk and reliability analysis, to the design, management, and operation of water infrastructure systems.
+Instructor, Watts College of Public Service and Community Solutions Loftus earned his doctorate in public administration with an emphasis on criminal justice public policy and public police misconduct and corruption.
+He also has a master's degree in public administration with an emphasis on policy analysis and ethics.
+His research interests are police officer misconduct and counter-terrorism and intelligence studies.
+Loftus has taught counter-terrorism, domestic terrorism, research methods, statistics, police management and international politics.
+He is the director of a study abroad program through ASU that takes students to Israel to learn about counter-terrorism, intelligence coordination, Islamic fascism, jihadism, proactive security measures, infrastructure protection and emergency responses to terrorism.
+Larry Mays Professor, Ira A. Fulton Schools of Engineering Mays received the Prince Sultan Bin Abdulaziz International Prize for Water - Surface Water Prize in 2014 in Saudi Arabia "for his comprehensive work in surface water hydrology and water resources engineering, culminating in three leading and innovative textbooks in the field, and for his application of this extensive knowledge base to develop optimization models in practical hydrology for current problems, including real-time optimal dam release during flood conditions and watershed development in urban areas."
+Mays' research in hydrosystems engineering in the School of Sustainable Engineering and the Built Environment has focused on the application of optimization, and risk and reliability analysis, to the design, management, and operation of water infrastructure systems.
 He has published 24 books, and one of his major efforts has been the study of ancient water systems, such as the Aflaj in Oman, and the relation that these systems could have on solving problems of water resources sustainability using the concepts of traditional knowledge.
-Martin Pasqualetti

-Professor, School of Geographical Sciences and Urban Planning Pasqualetti's general research interests encompass three areas of emphasis: energy and society, energy and land use, and renewable energy development.
+Pasqualetti's general research interests encompass three areas of emphasis: energy and society, energy and land use, and renewable energy development.
 His current research concentrates on the social acceptance of renewable energy landscapes and recycling of energy landscapes.
-He is the ASU liaison to the Coalition for Action within the International Renewable Energy Agency in Abu Dhabi, United Arab Emirates.
+He is a professor in the School of Geographical Sciences and Urban Planning and the ASU liaison to the International Renewable Energy Agency in Abu Dhabi, United Arab Emirates.
 In 2015, he received the Alexander and Ilse Melamid Gold Medal from the American Geographical Society for his international contributions to the study of energy.
 He has worked in Palestine, Oman and UAE, in addition to efforts in the U.S., Mexico, Canada, the United Kingdom, Turkey, the Czech Republic, Israel, China, Singapore and Guyana.
-Francois Perreault
+François Perreault

-Assistant Professor, School of Sustainable Engineering and the Built Environment The Perreault Laboratory combines the tools of nanotechnology, chemistry, and microbiology to address global environmental challenges and achieve a sustainable future.
-As part of the Nanosystems Engineering Research Center on Nanotechnology-Enabled Water Treatment, the Perreault lab is researching how to integrate nanomaterials in water treatment systems in a safe and sustainable way.
-In North Africa, Perreault is also working to engineer safe and sustainable next generation nanofertilizers for enhance phosphorus efficiency, with support from Mohammed VI Polytechnic University in Morocco.
+Associate Professor, Ira A. Fulton Schools of Engineering The Perreault Laboratory combines the tools of nanotechnology, chemistry and microbiology to address global environmental challenges and achieve a sustainable future.
+As part of the Nanosystems Engineering Research Center on Nanotechnology-Enabled Water Treatment in the School of Sustainable Engineering and the Built Environment at ASU, the Perreault lab is researching how to integrate nanomaterials in water treatment systems in a safe and sustainable way.
+In North Africa, Perreault has worked to engineer safe and sustainable next-generation nanofertilizers for enhanced phosphorus efficiency, with support from Mohammed VI Polytechnic University in Morocco.
+In Israel, he has a project integrating water treatment with nutrient utilization in intensive aquaculture with Ben-Gurion University of the Negev in Israel.
 Beth Polidoro